beradrian/jsbandwidth/README.md

 - `uploadData` the data that is sent to the server to test the upload
 - `uploadDataMaxSize` if specified `uploadData` is going to be truncated to this maximum length.
 Some servers, like Tomcat, by their default setup can impose a limit on the upload data size to avoid DoS attacks.
 You either modify that setting or use `options.uploadDataMaxSize`.
 The usual limit is 2Mb.
 - `uploadDataSize` if `uploadData` is not specified, then a chunk of this size is randomly generated instead
+- 'ajax' the AJAX service, either from jQuery or $http from Angular.
+If not specified, it will be automatically detected depending whether jQuery or Angular is included.

 All three methods return a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and you can use the `then` method.
 That promise is also augmented with a `cancel()` method.